chairulimamizaaz/Flask-API-Provider-JWT/README.md

-API Provider uses the Flask Python framework and adds Json web token (JWT) app.py is the provider's API program consume.py is an example of a program that uses its API The data used is data from CSV, CSV data makes it easier for us to use, but can also be used with MySQL and others.
+# API Provider using Flask with JWT Authentication

+This API provider utilizes the Flask Python framework and integrates Json Web Token (JWT) for authentication.

+## Files Overview

+- `app.py`: This file contains the implementation of the API provider's program using Flask.
+- `consume.py`: An example program demonstrating how to consume the API provided by `app.py`.

+## Data Source

+The data utilized by the API provider is sourced from a CSV file.
+Using CSV data simplifies the process of data management and integration with the API.
+However, the API can also be adapted to work with other data sources such as MySQL and others.